Race Report: Imogene Pass Run 2018

 The course record is 2:05:56 set in 1993 by Matt Carpenter (of Pikes Peak Marathon fame).
 Carpenter has won the race several times, usually with a time under 2h10m, but when he isn’t participating the finishing time is usually around 2h15m.
 From what I can tell by looking at the historical data, only one person has even come within 5 minutes of his record.

 I found a salty old rant circa 1999 on Carpenter’s website complaining about the lack of competition at Imogene.
 Apparently for one year, 1998, the run was part of an international trail running series and gave cash prizes to the top finishers.
 After that year, the race organizers withdrew from the circuit, irresponsibly in Carpenter’s opinion, so that local runners could continue to place at the top.
 In addition to Caprenter’s complaints, his page provides access to his excellent course description.
 As he mentions, the uphill portion of the race is “open” meaning runners can take whichever route they think will be fastest to the top.
 To give an indication of my mental state while running, I don’t remember any of the forks or possible shortcuts.
 Or many of the other landmarks.
+I guess I just followed whoever was immediately in front of me most of the time.

 Training and Logistics